 A prostitute, on the other hand, is direct, straight-forward: I will give you my body in exchange for money.

 I have never pretended to love any man for his money, and I never will.
 As mentioned, I often stop seeing clients when they fall in love with me, because it makes me uncomfortable taking their money when they love me and I don’t love them at all.
 One incident overseas made me more strict about my ‘strictly business’ relationship with clients, but I will save that experience for another post.
 Finally, it may seem that my lovers serves as my ‘sugar-daddies’, but thats not the case at all.
-My lovers do spoil me, but it’s reciprocal as I enjoy their company and enjoy them as a people.
+My lovers do spoil me, but it’s reciprocal as I enjoy their company and enjoy them as a person.
 Reciprocity is very important for loving, meaningful relationships.

 A woman once advised me, regarding my relationship with my client/lover: “Use him for his money.
 He’s going to leave you, so take all his money.
 Don’t be stupid…try to take money from him at every chance!”
 I disregarded her advice, because I feel grateful and content for his generosity already.
 I don’t seek to exploit him.
 This is the critical difference between that woman’s mentality and mine: I will not lower my dignity to exploit someone I love, or anyone for the record.
 I am comfortable with the amount he gives me, and if I seek more…..I know he will give it to me.
 However, I would not beg or manipulate him to get it.
 My pride is held in my self-reliance.